deleSerna/deleSerna.github.io/_posts/2025-11-24-babylon_java_for_AI.markdown

 Thus, Project Babylon is trying to adress the `Java for AI` motto using `code reflection` in combination with new ClassFile API (introduced in Java 24) and FFM APIs.

-I've added a beginner-friendly HAT101 sample using the `opencl` backend (GPU on MacBook Pro) to this github project](https://github.com/deleSerna/ai-ex/tree/main/java/babylon/hat101/HAT101).
+I've added a beginner-friendly HAT101 sample using the `opencl` backend (GPU on MacBook Pro) to this [github project](https://github.com/deleSerna/ai-ex/tree/main/java/babylon/hat101/HAT101).
 The `MainWithHAT.java` class contain a `readme` to build and execute the particular sample.

 **References**